erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 I like Ubuntu, and there's lots of support for it.
 The [AMI browser on ubuntu.com](https://cloud-images.ubuntu.com/locator/ec2/) makes it easy to find an LTS (stable version) backed by HVM (recommended by [EC2 docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)) EBS (like Cloud9's configuration) in my region (close by for low latency).

 [EC2's getting started docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) do a good job explaining how to set up an instance with sane defaults.
-One caveat: I was able to launch an instance as documented, but if I tried to reuse my "chromebook" key, the instance never acquired a public IP.
+One caveat: I was able to launch an instance as documented, but if I tried to reuse the pub key created above, the instance never acquired a public IP.
 So, it seems I need to use an EC2 key pair, which requires a bit of finagling as chromebook's SSH app requires a private key with restricted permissions and a public key, but EC2's key pair generation only provides a private key with open permissions.
 Workaround:

 1. Create a key pair and download the .pem file as instructed.
 (I'll use "admin" as a name here per the docs [recommendation to create an "Administrator" account](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html#create-an-iam-user).)
 2. Open the admin.pem file using chromebook's Text app and copy the contents
 3. In the Cloud9 terminal
-   1. Create a new file and paste the .pem contents into it
+   1. Create a new file ~/.ssh/id_rsa and paste the .pem contents into it
-   2. Restrict permissions (`chmod 400 admin`) and download as described above
+   2. Restrict permissions (`chmod 400 ~/.ssh/id_rsa`) and download as described above
-   3. Generate a public key (`-keygen -y -f admin > admin.pub`) and download that too
+   3. Generate a public key (`-keygen -y -f ~/.ssh/id_rsa > ~/.ssh/id_rsa.pub`) and download that too
 4. In the chromebook, import these keys into the SSH app as described above
 5. SSH into the ubuntu instance using the username "ubuntu", ie as opposed to "ec2-user" for Amazon Linux.